Chapter 5: The First Principle in Yoga

+In the previous session we noted that the process of perception is threefold.
+The objective world is designated as adhibhuta; there is a perceiver of this objective world, which is called adhyatma; and we also noted a transcendent element operating between the percipient seer and the perceived objective world, called adhidaiva.
+If we confine ourselves entirely and wholly to the study of the objective world, we become physical scientists—chemists, or perhaps biologists.
+If we confine ourselves only to the study of the operation of the perceptive process, we become psycho-logists, psychoanalysts, psychopathologists, etc. If we emphasise only the element of transcendence, we become devotees, religious people who search for a creator God who is above this world.
 These three approaches are basically the fundamentals of our experience in life.
 We cannot think in any other manner.
 Either we look outside, or we look inside, or we look above.
 There is no other way of looking at things.
 If we look outside, we are scientists.
 If we look inside, we are psychologists.
 If we look above, we are religious seekers.

 When we enter into the field of the practice of yoga, we have to have a basic knowledge of the philosophical foundations of the very practice.
 The concept has to be clear before we actually take a practical step.
 Practice is based on theory.
 For instance, we have theoretical physics and applied physics, pure mathematics and applied mathematics, pure physiology and applied physiology.
 So also we have a philosophical background of yoga and an actual implementation of it in practical life.

-The philosophical foundation is that our existence in this world is inviolably involved in this threefold segregation of consciousness—though really, it is not segregated.
+The philosophical foundation is that our existence in this world is inviolably involved in this threefold segregation of Consciousness—though it is really not segregated.
 Many people say that the world is not really there; it is a kind of illusion.
 Maybe it is so, considering the fact that our definition of the world as something being there in front of us, totally isolated from us, cannot be a fact, finally.
 If that is the case, the world as we understand it is not there.
 But something is there.
 That something is the real world.

 If nothing is there, we would not be even aware that there is something external to us.
 The world as we conceive it and perceive it is not there.
-Our perceptions and conceptions have, therefore, to be thoroughly investigated, and we have to enable ourselves to delve deeper into the very fundamentals, the very degrees of reality that seem to be above and beneath our normal perceptions.
+Our perceptions and conceptions have, therefore, to be thoroughly investigated, and we have to enable ourselves to delve deeper into the fundamentals, the very degrees of reality that seem to be above and beneath our normal perceptions.

+We should not enter into the field of yoga practice with preconceived ideas, with a conditioned mind.
+We have studied something, and we have some idea about things.
+We should not bring these ideas into our study of yoga.
+First of all, there has to be a deconditioning of the mind.
+Communal, religious and philosophical prejudices should not be allowed to enter into this adventure of a totally new approach to things.
 A Hindu thinks in one way, and a Christian thinks in another way.
 This kind of thing will not do.
-We may think in any way we like, but we have to develop a faculty within us which may safely be called impersonal in its structure—impersonal in the sense that it can accommodate into its framework of operation any thought, any field of activity, any outlook of life, any concept of God.
+We may think in any way we like, but we have to develop a faculty within us which may safely be called impersonal in its structure—impersonal in the sense that it can accommodate into its framework of operation any thought, any field of activity, any outlook of life, and any concept of God.

 If religion should be defined as the longing of the human soul for God, one must know what this human soul is.
 Is it made of a Muslim, Christian, Hindu, Buddhist or Jain framework?
 What kind of thing is the soul?
 Is it a Jain soul, a Buddhist soul, a Hindu soul, a Muslim soul?
 Have we such souls?